 As Christian explained the rhyming game, I looked around the circle that had formed on the stage.
-I made eye contact with a tall girl with brown hair and bangs.
-She wore a Sketched Out hat and smiled.
+I made eye contact with a tall girl with brown hair and bangs wearing a Sketched Out hat.
+She smiled at me.
 I slowly exhaled and tried to steady myself.

-"Players are you ready?"
+"Players, are you ready?"
 Christian asked.
 My heart continued to race.
 "BEGIN!"